-Information To Prepare You For Your Transition
+Information To Prepare You For Graduate School

 Welcome to the University of Connecticut!
 We wish you the greatest success as you begin your new graduate career in one of our degree programs, post baccalaureate, sixth year diploma, or certificate programs.
 If you cannot begin your graduate career in your admitted term, you must contact your department before the semester begins to request a deferral.
 If the department approves your deferral, they will notify The Graduate School so we can keep your records in place and change your starting term.